iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 *   Seeds should be stored and managed separately in a secure enclave and should never leave the secure environment.
 Secure enclaves include software enclaves such as IOTA’s Rust-based Stronghold library or hardware enclaves such as a Ledger Nano.
 *   The secure enclave should have the ability to generate addresses and sign transactions upon receipt of a message, and return the output in a message.
 If the secure enclave is provided with a pre-generated seed, the sender process should immediately remove the seed traces from memory.

+## Naming Conventions

+The primary development language for this library is [rust](https://github.com/rust-lang/rust).
+Therefore, the standard naming [conventions](https://doc.rust-lang.org/1.0.0/style/style/naming/README.html) for rust language are followed in this specification document.
+All interfaces (types) use _CamelCase_ while all function and variable names use _snake\_case_.

 ## Interfaces

 #### Account Configuration Interface